pfeeyatko/midi-synth/README.md

 Web Audio Synthesizer with MIDI
 ===============================

-A browser based synthesizer which can be played by connecting a MIDI device or using the supplied virtual keyboard.
+A browser based synthesizer which can be played by connecting a MIDI device via USB or using the supplied virtual keyboard.
 Functions include saving a chord, note repeat and octave up/down.

 ### Devices

 MIDI compatible devices that are connected will be selectable from the input options.
-The default device selected for input is the virtual keyboard.
+The default device selected for input is the virtual keyboard (see below).

 ### Functions

 * `Save Chord` - Hold down the "Save Chord" button and play two or more notes.
-Release the button - you can now play chords with one finger.
+Release the button - now you can play chords with one finger.
 * `Note Repeat` - Hold down the "Note Repeat" button to repeat the currently played note.
-Set the BPM and note values to adjust timing.
+Set the BPM and subdivision values to adjust timing.
-* `Octave Up/Down` - Shift pitch +/- 2 octaves.
+* `Octave Up/Down` - Pitch shift +/- 2 octaves.

 ### Sound Parameters